 In recent years, rates of type 2 diabetes have skyrocketed leading to the greatest public health concern of our generation.
 Type 1 diabetes and type 2 diabetes are different diseases that have different causes and are treated in a different manner.

 Type 1 diabetes mellitus (previously known as insulin-dependent, juvenile or childhood-onset) is an auto-immune disease, where the immune system attacks the pancreas, destroying the beta-cells that produce insulin, a hormone necessary in the absorption of glucose into cells for energy.
 In type 1 diabetes, production of insulin is halted completely.
 There is currently no known cause of this auto-immune disease and no cure, although there is a lot of hope in stem cell research.

 Type 2 diabetes (also known as non-insulin-dependent or adult-onset) results from the body’s inefficient use of insulin that the pancreas produces.
 The body in type 2 diabetes may not produce enough insulin, may not respond to insulin properly (insulin resistance), or both.
 Type 2 diabetes is largely the result of excess body weight, lack of physical activity, genetic predisposition, and old age.
-Type 2 diabetes can often be prevented by weight-loss, dietary changes, and increase in physical activity.
+According to a number of studies, Type 2 diabetes in many cases can be prevented by weight-loss, dietary changes, and increase in physical activity.

 Check out the Link Below for more Type 1 Posts:

 I live in Chapel Hill, North Carolina where I am pursuing a graduate degree in Public Health and Clinical Nutrition (MPH/RD) at the University of North Carolina Chapel Hill.

 Even though I am no longer living abroad, I continue cooking, traveling, and working to maintain control of my diabetes.